 We are revising the “Standards for Employee Behavior” based on the global rules, expectations as well as request items from stakeholders and in compliance with laws and regulations of countries in which we operate.
 We are also revising them so that they are easier to understand for and communicate to employees.
 Revisions include items each officer and employee is required to abide by in terms of workers' fundamental rights which we need to comply with under global standards.

 The IBIDEN Group is committed to becoming a corporate group and a good corporate citizen that earns the trust of the international community, while each officer and employee faithfully implements the Standards for Employee Behavior.

 IBIDEN Standards for Employee Behavior(PDF/305KB)

 In August 2003, the Compliance Company-Wide Promotional Committee headed by the president was formed in an effort to bolster compliance-related awareness across the Group.
 The committee carries out group-wide, pro-compliance activities and reviews such undertakings.
 Compliance-related policies and plans decided by the committee are communicated to each plant, which in turn rolls out individual actions in accordance with them.
 All group companies both in Japan and abroad have set up their own compliance organizations mandated to formulate and conduct individual actions.

-After learning of any suspected compliance violation in the Group, employees are generally required to report it, to consult, and to take action using the chain of command between the superior and the subordinate.
+In case of learning of any suspected compliance violation in the Group, employees are generally required to report it, to consult, and to take action using the chain of command between the superior and the subordinate.
 We have, however, established a compliance consultation service for quickly solving any problem that cannot be reported through the usual channels.
-The service is available not only to employees of IBIDEN Group companies but to all those working for the Group.
-We provide three access channels to facilitate consultation: one inside the Company, another at a lawyer's office, and the other at an outside organization.